🧠 Cognitive Block

 Building Completion Recognition Skills

-Completion recognition is a trainable metacognitive skill.
-Like any skill, it improves with deliberate practice.
+Completion awareness is a metacognitive skill we can train.
+Like any skill, it gets better with deliberate practice.

 Practice exercise for calibration: